aparnakhadatkar/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/labintro-9v2.md

 3. If you have not extended the duration prior to when the lab is about to end, a pop-up will appear, giving you the option to extend.
 Click **OK** to proceed.

-## Log in to Azure Portal and verify the pre-deployed resources.
+## Login to Azure Portal and verify the pre-deployed resources.

 1. In the virtual machine (VM) on the left, click on the Azure Portal as shown below.